 This Online Mindfulness Based Cognitive Therapy and Mindfulness Based Stress Reduction course consists of eight weekly sessions that incorporate video and text lessons, guided audio mindfulness meditations, mindfulness exercises and worksheets, and home practice.
-It includes 30+ Videos, audio files of 36 Guided Mindfulness Meditations, and 24 Mindfulness Exercises and Worksheets.
+It includes over 3 hours of Videos, audio files of 36 Guided Mindfulness Meditations, and 24 Mindfulness Exercises and Worksheets.

 The first part of the program focuses on developing a number of mindfulness skills and practices.
 You’ll then use these to help you respond more effectively to your thoughts, feelings and emotions, pain and body sensations, and external triggers; act more intentionally and proactively; and manage issues such as depression, anxiety, stress and anger.
 Click here to see the full outline for the MBCT/MBSR course.
 You can also sample the guided mindfulness meditations.